 This area was used in Harry Potter and the Deathly Hallows Part 1, when Harry and Hermione are travelling together in an effort to destroy the Horcruxes.
 The top of Malham Cove is where they camp for the night after being abandoned by Ron.

 Malham Cove is free to visit, and the walking trail from Malham Village to the foot of the cove is around a mile each way.
 You can also climb to the top from a footpath at the base, which is quite steep.
-There are around 400 steps to conquer so we only recommended this if you are relatively fit!
+However, the views from the top are spectacular and this is the actual Harry Potter filming location so is worth the effort.
+Overall, it’s around 30 minutes each way to the top.

-If you have time, there are lots more natural attractions to see in the area and plenty of walking trails.
+If you have time, there are lots more natural attractions to see in the area and plenty of walking trails, including a lovely loop trail that continues from Malham Cove to Goredale Scar.
 You can see more on visiting as well as tips for walks, on this community website.

-Whilst you are in North Yorkshire, you might also consider visiting Goathland train station.
-Found in the North York Moors, this was the filming location of the Hogwarts train station, Hogsmeade.
+Another filming location for Harry Potter in Yorkshire was Goathland train station.
+Found in the North York Moors in the village of Goathland (near the town of Whitby), this was the filming location of the Hogwarts train station, Hogsmeade.

 Durham Cathedral, Durham